What is Psychiatric Malpractice?

 Malpractice and Suicidal Patients

-The law does require that a psychiatrist to contact a third party when there is a risk that his or her patients may commit suicide or cause harm to themselves.
-If the psychiatrist fails to take action and prevent a patient’s suicide – and knew that the patient had intended to commit suicide – then he or she could be held liable under a wrongful death action.
+Mental health care laws require that a psychiatrist contact a third party when there is a risk that his or her patients may commit suicide or cause harm to themselves.
+If the psychiatrist fails to take action and prevent a patient’s suicide—and knew that the patient had intended to commit suicide—then he or she could be held liable under a wrongful death action.
 Psychiatrists are also responsible for documenting all attempts at suicide, noting their patient’s specific patterns, and looking for indications that they may harm themselves.

 The Effects of Psychiatric Malpractice

 Psychiatric malpractice can lead to emotional distress or physical injury.
-If a patient is prescribed a medication that is unnecessary for his or her condition, it could have adverse side-effects, or even lead to death.
-Also, a patient who requires medication to control his or her psychiatric condition, but doesn’t receive such medication, could suffer from adverse harm – or possibly death.
+If a patient is prescribed a medication that is unnecessary for his or her condition, it could have adverse side effects or even lead to death.
+Also, a patient who requires medication to control his or her psychiatric condition but doesn’t receive it, could suffer from adverse harm – or possibly death.

 Patients visit a psychiatrist because they have some sort of emotional trauma that they need assistance with.
 This is why psychiatric malpractice can be even more damaging.
-Patients can become a danger to others, or suicidal from the trauma.
-Also, new psychological disorders could develop as a result of the malpractice – requiring longer treatment, or resulting in long-term disability.
+Patients can become a danger to others or suicidal from the trauma.
+Also, new psychological disorders could develop as a result of the malpractice—requiring longer treatments or resulting in long-term disability.

 Filing a Psychiatric Malpractice Lawsuit